 It can be quite alarming when your perfectly working application suddenly runs into an error message that looks intimidating, such as the api-ms-win-crt-runtime-l1-1-0.dll missing error.

 One possible way to fix the api-ms-win-crt-runtime-l1-1-0.dll missing error is to use the PC Repair tool.
-PC Repair is a light and reliable optimization software designed to fix many Windows 10 problems.
+PC Repair is a light and reliable optimization software designed to fix many Windows 10 issues.

 What Is the Api-ms-win-crt-runtime-l1-1-0.dll Missing Error?

 The error message might seem like a mouthful, but it simply means that the program can’t start because api-ms-win-crt-runtime-l1-1-0.dll is missing from your computer.
 This file is required by the application to be able to run properly.
 The api-ms-win-crt-runtime-l1-1-0.dll file is associated with the Universal CRT, a component of the Visual C++ Redistributable.
 When you get this error, it’s either the Universal CRT did not install properly or the api-ms-win-crt-runtime-l1-1-0.dll is missing, corrupted, or damaged.

 “The program can’t start because api-ms-win-crt-runtime-l1-1-0.dll is missing from your computer.
 Try reinstalling the program to fix this problem.”